xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 </pre>
 </div>

 ### Year 2021 to year 2029

-We continue to increase the quantity of "extra" routes step by step and we populate the following charts.
+We continue to increase the amount of "extra" routes step by step and we gather the results in following charts.

 **Jericho w/ NL12K eTCAM**